 The last few months have shown us how important it is to control hygiene in all areas of life.
 This is also essential for swimming pool water.
 Although no one is certain how Covid-19 is affected by chlorine, it is generally thought that proving levels of free chlorine are sufficient and pH value is correct then the virus is rapidly inactivated.

 Therefore, what does this mean with regard to water chemistry and the levels you should be running in your pool?
-Generally, the advice is to run free chlorine at the upper limit of your desired range and the pH as low as possible to ensure the chlorine is running at maximum efficiency.
+Generally, the advice is to run free chlorine at the upper limit of your desired range and the pH as low as possible.
+This ensures the chlorine is running at maximum efficiency.
 The Pool Water Treatment Advisory Group (PWTAG) have suggested you consider running at a pH as low as 7.0 even if on a temporary basis.
 Above all, keep free chlorine and pH levels tested and correct.

 You must remember though that if you do decide to lower your pH value than this, in turn, could have an effect on your balanced water.
 Other parameters such as total alkalinity and calcium hardness should be measured to make sure your water has not become aggressive.

 To ensure the levels are correct it is imperative that testing is:

 - Carried out regularly

 - The system you are using should be suitable for your application

 - The correct tests are being carried out